Hokan-Ashir/SFGameDataEditor/src/main/java/README.md

  This will erase all your current changed
  - Also after closing application you will get "GameData.cff.mod" file in the same directory, where original GameData.cff, which includes all your changes
  NOTE:
- Because of compatibilty, editor stores hash of original file based on which sf-mod-file created.
+ Because of compatibility, editor stores hash of original file based on which sf-mod-file created.
  This is made to exclude file format errors.
  So if you will try to load sf-mod file, which was created not based on original file, you selected, you will have corresponding message.